ShugKnight24/Shumunov_Bootstrap/README.md

-# Shumunov_Bootstrap
+# Bootstrap4

-Hello, this is my first attempt at learning Bootstrap 3.
-I decided to make a fan website to one of my favorite shows, Futurama.
+I originally created this project as pre-work for the front-end bootcamp at Grand Circus Detroit.
+I am currently using it to learn bootstrap 4.

 As always, let me know if you spot any errors, or have any recommendations.
 I would really appreciate it.

-Thanks!
+### To-Do List
+[ ]